particle-iot/spark-sdk-ios/README.md

 ## Author

 Ido K, ido@spark.io
 Spark

 ## License

-Spark-SDK is available under the LGPL v3 license.
+Spark iOS Cloud SDK is available under the LGPL v3 license.
 See the LICENSE file for more info.